 Personal Statement: Nursing

-I believe that an advanced nursing practitioner must possess certain special qualities and skills that revolve around critical thinking, ability to lead, interpersonal, team work and organizational skills.
-All these skills cannot be acquired overnight but through years and years of hard work, commitment and excellence.
 It was during my placement at the Philippine Red Cross that I acquired my leadership skills.
 As a nurse instructor at the community nurse department, part of my duties revolves around health promotion and disease prevention which involved having one on one conversation with the people of the community.
-Having to talk with different people in the community was quite challenging for me because sharing health information with people who have problems in reading and understanding could be essentially very hard but I accomplished my goals effectively.
-As a practitioner in the field of nursing, I believe all nurses must have great critical thinking skills and pay exceptional attention to detail which I must say I have been successful in while in the oncology department.
+Having to talk with different people in the community was quite challenging for me because sharing health information with people who have problems in reading and understanding could be essentially very hard but I made it accomplished my goals effectively and this determination is what I believe makes me unique.
+As a practitioner in the field of nursing, I believe all nurses must have great critical thinking skills and pay exceptional attention to detail which I must say I have been successful in while in the Oncology department.